nicolaswsp/Optimizing-an-ML-pipeline-in-Azure/README.md

 ## Future work
 For future improvements there are some aspects that can be explored:

-* It could be correted  the unbalanced data.
+* It could be correted  the imbalanced data.
 * Use more data to get more complex correlations.
-* Explore different sampling methods to get better metric result.
-* Explore different hyperparemters and ranges for an specific algorithm.
+* Explore different hyperparameters and ranges for a specific algorithm.

-For the unbalenced data could be used some technique as undersampling, oversampling, VAE or SMOTE to resemble the dataset.
+The imbalanced data is a problem when using accuracy as a metric because the model tends do classify correct the majority class obtaining a high accuracy, while the minority class accuracy can be very low.
+So, accuracy would not be the best fit for this case scenario.
+For the imbalenced data could be used some technique as undersampling, oversampling, VAE or SMOTE to resemble the dataset.
 It could be collected more data from the minority class.
-Some metrics work better with unbalanced data for example F1-score, AUC.
+Some metrics work better with imbalanced data for example F1-score, AUC.
 All of these implementations could result in better model performance and allows a different result interpretability.

 ## Proof of cluster clean up